 They are highly frugivorous which means the main part of their diet consists of fruit, however they also eat leaves, flowers and are great pollinators of a species of tree called the traveller's palm.

 Black And White Ruffed Lemur Profiles

-Gwen is a black and white ruffed lemur who was born in 1999, and she arrived at Australia Zoo in May 2011.
+Gwen is a black and white ruffed lemur who arrived at Australia Zoo in May 2011.
 Since then she has rapidly won the hearts of everyone who works with her.
-She has a delightful personality and she laps up all the attention we can give her.
+She has a delightful personality and she laps up all the attention she can possibly get.

-Gwen is quite a confident girl and is always interested in what's going on around her enclosure and in meeting anyone new who comes to visit her.
+Gwen is quite a confident girl and is always interested in what's going on around her home and meeting anyone new who comes to visit her.

 Her favourite food by far is banana, but she also enjoys fig and grapes.
 She is very good at eating her vegetables but prefers them cooked rather than raw.